Colaberry/hive-testbench/README.md

 Step 3: Download the code for hive-testbench from git hub.

 	3.A.
-If you do not install git on your machine, use the following command to install it.
+If you do not install git on your machine,use the following command to install it.

 		Command: $sudo yum install git